- Home

 Lights

-As we’ve mentioned, the most iconic feature of Divali is probably the lights.
-In Hindu tradition, small earthen oil lamps (diyas) are lit and used to illuminate houses, temples, and workspaces.
-These lamps are used to welcome the presence of Lakshmi, who is said to bring wealth, fortune, and prosperity.
+The most iconic feature of Divali is probably the lights.
+In Hindu tradition, small earthen oil lamps (diyas) are lit in houses, temples, and workspaces to welcome the presence of Lakshmi, who’s said to bring wealth, fortune, and prosperity.

-For Jains, the candles can represent Mahavira’s enlightenment, and Sikhs float them on the water around the Golden Temple of Amritsar – their most holy place – to celebrate the guru’s return from imprisonment.
+For Jains, candles can represent Mahavira’s enlightenment, and Sikhs float them on the waters around the Golden Temple of Amritsar – their most holy place – to celebrate the guru’s return from imprisonment.

-Though some diya displays are limited to people’s homes, others are massive communal efforts.
-The largest one took place last year in the city of Ayodhya – and, in the Guinness World Record-breaking feat, 1,576,955 individual lamps were lit along the river banks.
+Some diya displays are limited to people’s homes, while others are massive communal efforts.
+The largest one took place last year in the city of Ayodhya, where 2,512,585 lamps were lit along the river banks, setting a Guinness World Record.

-Fireworks and sparklers are also popular throughout Diwali but are used less frequently nowadays, due to environmental concerns such as air pollution.
+Fireworks and sparklers are also popular throughout Diwali, but they’re used less frequently nowadays due to environmental concerns like air pollution.

 Cleaning and decorating

-Rangolis are one of the most popular decorations used during this time.
+Rangolis are one of the most popular decorations used during Diwali.
 These mesmerising geometric patterns are often made on the floor from things like coloured sand, rice, flowers, and spices.
-Many rangolis take the shape of lotus flowers and are placed in doorways as a sign of welcome.
+Many rangolis are shaped like lotus flowers and placed in doorways as a sign of welcome.

 Shopping

-Shopping is another key part of Diwali for lots of people around the world.
-For example, for many Hindus, it’s traditional to go out and shop for kitchen utensils or items made of gold on the first day of the festivities.
+Shopping is another big part of Diwali for many people worldwide.
+For example, it’s traditional for many Hindus to shop for kitchen utensils or items made of gold on the first day of the festivities.

-The run-up to Diwali is also a time when lots of people head to the shops to buy gifts and new outfits to wear.
+The run-up to Diwali is also when lots of people buy gifts and new outfits to wear throughout the festival.
 Diwali clothes are usually brightly coloured, embellished with intricate embroidery, and accompanied by winding henna tattoos and sparkling jewellery.

 Prayer

-A variety of prayers are undertaken throughout Diwali.
-In Hindu tradition, for example, the second day of the festival (Naraka Chaturdashi or Choti, meaning ‘small’ Diwali) offers a time for praying for ancestors’ souls.
+For Hindus, the second day of Diwali (Naraka Chaturdashi or Choti, meaning ‘small’ Diwali) is a time for praying for ancestors’ souls.
 On the fifth day (Bhai Dooj), sisters may offer prayers for the health and prosperity of their brothers, and are given gifts in return.

 As well as cleaning and decorating, lighting candles, and various other elaborate ceremonies, prayers are also offered to Lakshmi.
 Collectively, these rituals are known as Lakshmi Puja.